-The graduate admission committee considers a wide range of factors when selecting applicants, including academic record, GPA, GRE scores, TOEFL scores (in the case of international students), transcripts, statement of purpose and applicant’s goals, letters of reference, writing sample, previous research experience, and fit with our program.
+The graduate admission committee considers a wide range of factors when selecting applicants, including academic record, GPA, TOEFL scores (in the case of international students), transcripts, statement of purpose and applicant’s goals, letters of reference, writing sample, previous research experience, and fit with our program.
 No one of these factors outweighs the others; rather they are examined in combination.

 Although many of these factors are already set by the time a student applies to the graduate program, careful preparation of one’s statement of purpose and writing sample can help to improve one’s chances of admission.
 With that in mind, below are some potentially useful tips for preparing your application.

 To begin with, make sure your file is complete and the application materials are submitted on time.
 In addition:

 - Make your statement of reasons for graduate study concise (no more than two pages) and readable (double-spaced, or at least skip lines between paragraphs, and